Answering the most common objections to the deity of Christ (pdf)

 (D) Psa.
 2:7; Jn.
 3:16; etc. state that Jesus was "begotten."
 Does this mean that Jesus had a beginning as we did, since we were begotten by our fathers and at that point we had our beginning?
 The answer to Psa.
 2:7 is found in Acts 13:30-33.
 There we learn that this verse from Psalms refers to the resurrection of Christ!
 Secondly, the word translated "only begotten" in Jn.
 3:16,18 and 1 Jn.
 4:9 in regards to Christ is also used in Heb.
 11:17 in regards to Isaac.
 Was Isaac the FIRST child of Abraham?
 No!
 See Gen. 16:15,16.
 Was Isaac the ONLY child of Abraham?
 No!
 See Gen. 16:15,16; 25:1,2.
 Was Isaac the UNIQUE ONE-OF-A-KIND son of Abraham?
 Yes!
 This is how this same Greek word is used in reference to Jesus Christ.
 Jesus Christ is the UNIQUE ONE-OF-A-KIND Son to the Father, but NOT created.
 Micah 5:2 refers to Jesus the SAME WAY Psa.
 93:2 refers to God.
 Jesus is "from everlasting" and therefore can't be part of creation.
 Since He isn't part of creation, then He must be God, since only God is eternal!

 OBJECTION #7.
 In the Bible, Jesus is NEVER called "God the Son," but instead "the Son of God."
-Therefore, He can't be God.
+Therefore, there is no deity of Christ.

 ANSWER: This argument has a trace of truth in it for the words, "God the Son," are NOT found in the Bible.
 However, when an "open" student of the Scriptures examines all the verses relevant to the deity of Christ, he will conclude that Jesus is both God and man.
 How can this be?
 It's possible the same way Jesus can be both shepherd and lamb and the high priest and sin offering at the same time!
 Concerning words NOT found in the Bible, the word, "Bible," isn't found in the Bible!
 Neither is the word "Millennium" found in the Bible, even though it is certainly taught in Rev. 20.